okikio/native/packages/animate/README.md

 Stores an animation that runs on the total duration of all the `Animation` instances, and as such it's the main Animation.

-### animations: Manager<HTMLElement, Animation>

-A Manager of `Animations`; it stores all the `Animation` instances.
+### targetIndexes: WeakMap<Node, number>

+The indexs of target Elements in Animate

+### keyframeEffects: WeakMap<HTMLElement, KeyframeEffect>

+A WeakMap of KeyFrameEffects

-### computedOptions: Manager<Animation, AnimationOptions>
+### computedOptions: WeakMap<HTMLElement, TypeComputedOptions>

+The computed options for individual animations
-A Manager that stores all the fully calculated options for individual `Animation` instances.
+A WeakMap that stores all the fully calculated options for individual Animation instances.

-*Note: the `computedOptions` are changed to their proper `Animation` instance options, so, some of the names are different, and options that can't be computed are not present.
-E.g. `fillMode` in the animation options is now just `fill` in the `computedOptions`.*
+_**Note**: the computedOptions are changed to their proper Animation instance options, so, some of the names are different, and tions that can't be computed are not present.
+E.g. fillMode in the animation options is now just fill in the computedOptions._

-*Note: `keyframes` are not included, both the array form and the object form, the `options`, `speed`, and `autoplay` animation options are not allowed.*
+_**Note**: keyframes are not included, both the array form and the object form; the options, speed, extend, padEndDelay, and autoplay animation options are not included_

+### animations: WeakMap<KeyframeEffect, Animation>

+A WeakMap of Animations

+### computedKeyframes: WeakMap<HTMLElement, TypeKeyFrameOptionsType> = new WeakMap()

+The keyframes for individual animations

+A WeakMap that stores all the fully calculated keyframes for individual Animation instances.

+_**Note**: the computedKeyframes are changed to their proper Animation instance options, so, some of the names are different, and options that can't be computed are not present.
+E.g. translateX, skew, etc..., they've all been turned into the transform property._

 ### minDelay: number